permguard/permguard/site/content/docs/0.1/getting-started/why-permguard.md

   <img alt="Permguard" src="/images/diagrams/d12.svg"/>
 </div><br/>

-Permguard envisions a future where authorization is no longer an afterthought.
-By establishing a dedicated layer, it empowers organizations to:
+PermGuard imagines a future where authorization is not an afterthought.
+With a dedicated layer, it helps organizations to:

 - Build systems that are secure and scalable.